Test scenario

 Conclusion

-I hope now you must have got a clear understanding of Test Scenarios.
+I hope you now have a clear understanding of Test Scenarios.
 The example links given in this post will also help you understand scenario creation for different kinds of applications.

 20 thoughts on “Test Scenario – Definition, Template and Examples”